 - Trim your dog’s nails.
 You don’t want them to catch a claw on their carrier accidentally.

 - Withhold food 4-6 hours before leaving.
 It sounds mean, but dogs can go without food for up to 10 hours without a problem.
-And holding off on meals prevents possible accidents in-flight.
-For dogs going in cargo, ice cubes in the secured bowl works fine.
+And holding off on meals prevents possible accidents in flight.
+For dogs going in cargo, ice cubes in the secured bowl work fine.

 - Leave early.
 Everyone needs extra check-in time, but you need MORE.

 For dogs traveling as cargo, the check-in process gets lengthy.
 You CAN ask to watch them load your pup, though, which is nice.
 Try to book a seat towards the front of the plane to make sure you’re one of the first off so you can claim your kiddo fast, too.
 If you have someone traveling with you, they can round up the luggage while you pick up your dog.

 When flying with a dog, you have to pass through security, the same as everyone else.
 However, your dog can’t go through the x-ray scanner in their carrier.
 You have two options.
 You can make sure they have a proper harness so you retain control while the two of you walk through the human scanner.
 (NEVER assume you can hold your dog without a leash!)
 Or you can request a secondary screening that allows your dog to stay in the carrier.
 The latter requires extra time, so judge your schedule appropriately.